 USB Cyber Security Threats

-Employees are the greatest cyber security threat.
+Employees are the greatest cyber security threat (Human Factors in Cybersecurity).
 Carelessness and negligence are the top two insider threats, concerning 71% and 68% of organizations, respectively (Insider Threat Report 2016).
 Hardware attacks exploit such weaknesses through extremely deceptive social engineering techniques to have their attack tool.
 Such as a manipulated malicious USB devices, brought inside the organization.

 Free iPhone chargers getting handed out at the local coffee shop might come as a pleasant surprise to an unwitting employee.
 But, by mindlessly accepting the “gift”, the employee has, in fact, picked up a malicious USB device used in USB attacks.